rehierl/html-outliner-spec/pseudocode.md

 42:     vars.currentSection.setImpliedHeading
 43:   end if
 xx:   //- restore the current section - see line 36
+xx:   //- this line is what makes write-access to the dom tree necessary
 44:   vars.currentSection = vars.currentOutlineOwner.parentSection
 45:   vars.currentOutlineOwner = vars.stack.pop()
 46: end if